teodragovic/teodragovic.github.io/posts/2021-06-15-caching-svg-icon-map.md

 layout: post
 ---

-After [this tweet from Jason Miller](https://twitter.com/_developit/status/1382838799420514317) I jumped at opportunity to optimize [Hugo](https://withhugo.com) icon system.
-Our SVG icons were saved as [Preact components](https://css-tricks.com/creating-svg-icon-system-react/) and it bothered me that a) each icon was blowing up bundle size and b) even with route splitting in place all icons were ending up in main bundle.
+After [this tweet from Jason Miller](https://twitter.com/_developit/status/1382838799420514317) I jumped at the opportunity to optimize [Hugo](https://withhugo.com) icon system.
+Our SVG icons were saved as [Preact components](https://css-tricks.com/creating-svg-icon-system-react/) and it bothered me that a) each icon was blowing up bundle size and b) even with route splitting in place all icons were ending up in the main bundle.

 ## Using symbols

-First step was extracting all icons from JSX back into separate SVG files.
+The first step was extracting all icons from JSX back into separate SVG files.
 This made it easier to add new icons and optimize using [SVGOMG](https://jakearchibald.github.io/svgomg/).
 No need to copy SVG inside component and add `{ ..props }` on `<svg>` tag.

 Next, I needed to move all icons into single SVG and [convert to `symbol`](https://css-tricks.com/svg-symbol-good-choice-icons/).
 For that I used [svgstore](https://github.com/svgstore/svgstore-cli) CLI.
-I added command to my `package.json`:
+I added single command to my `package.json`:

 ```bash
 "svg": "svgstore src/images/icons/**/*.svg -o src/images/icons.svg"
 ```

-Now, running `npm run svg` will take all icons inside my `images/icons` dir and output unified `icons.svg` file with symbols.
+Now, running `npm run svg` will take all icons inside my `images/icons` dir and output a unified `icons.svg` file with symbols.

 ```html
 <svg xmlns="http://www.w3.org/2000/svg">